If your family is like mine you are constantly dealing with sports injuries. Sprained ankles and sore muscles are a regular occurrence.

 But with cardiovascular, strengthening, and flexibility exercise, you can improve that pain threshold.

 Starting to exercise or even stretch isn’t something you should do without the approval of your physician or a health care provider who understands your circumstances.

 But a trainer or physical therapist could help you become more limber and agile which will fight off pain.

 There is a reason why you see athlete stretching on the field before they play.

 Much in the same way you would not turn on your car, put it in fifth gear and start to drive, you shouldn’t just throw on your cleats and start sprinting the bases.

 Your car needs to work its way through its gears and your body needs to warm up and be ready to stretch that single into a triple to impress your teammates.

 Check Out Traditional Medicines

 You can try Lakota pain relief and find out for yourself how well it works.
-Save $5 or $10 on Lakota products with this promotion.

 This post was brought to you by Lakota.
 All opinions expressed are those of Thinking Outside The Sandbox: Family.